 But after all these years and hundreds of wins, how much money has Saban made?
 Whenever he chooses to retire, which some people believe could happen sooner than you think, the pride of Fairmont, West Virginia, will be remembered as a legend when he rides off into the sunset with a handsome bottom line in his bank account too.

 Before Bama Greatness, There was Saban's Kent State-ness

 RELATED: Nick Saban & Miss Terry Blast 'The Rolling Stones' After Road Wins

-Saban played defensive back for Kent State University and began his coaching career at his alma mater under Don James while attending graduate school.
-Saban graduated in 1973 with a bachelor’s degree in business, which he later followed up with a master’s in sports administration in 1975.
+Nicholas Lou Saban Jr., just outside of Monongah, West Virginia, played defensive back for Kent State University and began his coaching career as a graduate assistant at his alma mater under Don James while attending graduate school.
+Saban graduated in 1973 with a bachelor's degree in business, which he later followed up with a master's degree in sports administration in 1975.

-Saban parlayed that first job into assistant coaching jobs with Syracuse, West Virginia, Ohio State and Navy before landing his first high-profile job as the defensive coordinator at Michigan State.
+Saban parlayed that first job into assistant coach jobs with Syracuse, West Virginia, Ohio State and Navy before landing his first high-profile job as the defensive coordinator at Michigan State University.
 After four seasons under long-time MSU coach George Perles, Saban landed his first head coaching job in Toledo, Ohio.